rick7122003/Kee-Siong/README.md

 8. Cleaning: 4 files are found with same headers and values are combined into one file named as "hdb.csv"

+9. Cleaning: converting month object data type to datetime64 format.

-The intention is to use it for PowerBI and Python analysis to gain useful insights into the HDB resale market.
+The intention is to use Python analysis to gain useful insights into the HDB resale market.

 1. Articulate the size and shape of the dataset AND